jondeuce/DECAES.jl/docs/src/cli.md

 ```

 !!! note
-    If input images have been manually masked such that they are e.g. zero outside of regions of interest, a mask need not be passed.
+    If input images have been manually masked such that they are e.g. zero outside regions of interest, a mask need not be passed.
-    The `--Threshold` parameter of [T2mapSEcorr](@ref) controls a first echo intensity cutoff threshold (default value 200.0), below which voxels are automatically skipped during processing.
+    The `--Threshold` parameter of [`T2mapSEcorr`](@ref) controls a first echo intensity cutoff threshold (default value 200.0), below which voxels are automatically skipped during processing.

 ### Automatic brain masking with BET